github/opensource.guide/overviews/os-contributing/index.md

 _[Note to @jlord: We might want to capture this content Issues, PRs, etc. under a subhead similarly to how you captured the readme and other docs]_

-## Contributor's License Agreement

-Before you create a pull request with a patch or feature, you should know if that project requires contributors to sign a Contributor License Agreement (usually mentioned in the contributing documentation).
-This is a legally binding contract concerning the code that you're contributing.
-Most often the agreement's purpose is making binding the re-usability and responsibility of the code your'e contributing.

-> I'm probably explaining this terribly.

 ## Create an Issue